dev-kas/xel/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+## Acknowledgements

+Special thanks to [@dev-kas](https://github.com/dev-kas) for creating the VirtLang project, without which Xel would not be possible.
+VirtLang serves as the foundation for this runtime environment.

 ## License